 Price Change Percentage

 For instance, the supply of land is generally inelastic, because, as Will Rogers once quipped, they're not making any more of the stuff.
-By contrast, the supply of software is almost perfectly elastic since it costs very little to make and distribute copies of software.
+By contrast, the supply of software is almost perfectly elastic since it costs little to make and distribute copies of software.

 Graphs of Perfectly Elastic and Perfectly Inelastic Supply